OK. NO TCO OR ROI HERE. WE LIED.

 That does not change the fact that SURBLs alone do a great job.
 ORF cleans up the the traffic step by step and 30% of what’s reaching SURBLs is cleaned up by them, leaving behind a much more legitimate traffic for DNSBLs, which cleans up another 8%.

-1. Comment by Aaron Wetherhold
+1. Aaron Wetherhold

 I love the SURBLs and the amount of spam they catch that would otherwise slip through, but we’re not seeing them overtake the RBLs.
 Maybe it is where they are in our list, after arrival instead of the before arrival filter, but here is our breakdown strictly from a numbers perspective (most blocked to least blocked).